Use the SLIDEY THING to investigate the effects of poaching and climate change.

 Bluefin are the largest tuna and can live up to 40 years.
 The Atlantic bluefin is a highly sought-after delicacy for sushi and sashimi in Asia.

-Due to demand driven by the high-end sushi market, bluefin tuna populations have declined severely from overfishing and illegal fishing over the past few decades. they're classified as endangered.
+Due to demand driven by the high-end sushi market, bluefin tuna populations have declined severely from overfishing and illegal fishing over the past few decades, and they are classified as endangered.
 Read more here.

 15. Giant tortoise